 Experience the Four Seasons Sayan in one day and feel as famous as Neil and Tim Finn when you enter this breathtakingly beautiful and unique luxury resort situated on the banks of the Agung River in Sayan, Ubud, Bali.

-Feeling like a little girl waking up on Christmas Day, I had butterflies of excitement when I arrived at the Four Seasons Sayan in Bali to start my rice bowl tour.
+Feeling like a little girl waking up on Christmas Day, I had butterflies of excitement when I arrived at the Four Seasons Sayan to start my rice bowl tour.

 Four Seasons Sayan – a rice bowl experience